Engee documentation

 '{': ASCII/Unicode U+007B (category Ps: Punctuation, open)

-This function read(file_name::IOStream, number_of_bytes::Integer) performs a read of at most number_of_bytes bytes from the stream file_name and returns an array Vector{ UInt8 } containing the bytes read.
-To get a stream from a file, you must open it for reading.
+This function read(file_name::IOStream, number_of_bytes::Integer) performs reading no more than number_of_bytes bytes from the stream file_name and returns an array Vector{ UInt8 }, containing a few bytes.
+To receive a stream from a file, you need to open it for reading.
 For example:

 open("sample1.json", "r") # opening the file for reading